Banner: sunset over Knocknarea.

 Most of the chambers at Carrowmore had fragments and chunks of quartz mixed up with cremated human remains.
 One monument, Circle 4 had a pendant made from a piece of clear rock crystal.
 In the ditch of the chambered causeway at Magheraboy, close to Carrowmore, a stone axe was found buried with a ring of thirty-six chunks of white quartz, almost like a model oe a small simulcrum of a monument.

-Many monuments had names such as Fin Cairn and Cairn Ban, both of which mean 'White Cairn'.
-Quartz is regarded as a sacred stone by many cultures around the world and is a key component of our modern computer driven technological society.
+of modern computer driven technology.
 Quartz was known as Grian Cloch, meaning Sun Stone to the ancient Irish.
 It is highly likely that the ancients viewed crystallised sunlight as a metaphor for the spirit within the body,

 The traditions which still survive in Ireland today of covering graves with quartz chippings go back a long, long way.
 At Loughcrew, the quartz mantle was taken during the Penal times and broken up to spread on graves.

-Site K, the cruciform chambered cairn at Kilmonaster in County Donegal The chamber sits on a platform about 22 meters in diameter and is oriented to the summer solstice sunset.
-The kerbstones of this monument are large chunks of white quartz.
+Site K, the cruciform chambered cairn at Kilmonaster in County Donegal The chamber sits on a platform about twenty-two meters in diameter and is oriented to the summer solstice sunset.
+The kerbstones of this monument are large

 Grave Goods

 Items recovered in with the burials in passage-graves tend to follow the same fairly strict pattern and range.
 Commonly found are chalk and stone spheres, stone pendants and bone or antler pins, broken pottery, pieces of flint and pieces of quartz.
-There are examples of the spheres from several sites on display in the National Museum, including two mysterious artifacts found under the basin in Cairn L, Loughcrew.
-A crude type of pottery known as 'Carrowkeel Ware' since it was first classified there in 1911, is often found with the burials.
+There are examples of the spheres from several sites on display in the National Museum, including two mysterious artifacts

-Pendants are considered to have been hung around the neck, and Michael Herity's Irish Passage Graves has a photograph of a model wearing a selection of pendants from the Mound of the Hostages at Tara.
+Pendants are believed to have been hung around the neck, and Michael Herity's Irish Passage Graves has a photograph of a model wearing a selection of pendants from the Mound of the Hostages at Tara.
 A fine quartz pendant was found in Circle 3 at Carrowmore.
 In a few cases larger pendants which look more like ritual axe heads have been found, and they may indeed be worn out axe heads ground down to a wearable size.

 The two stone spheres from the right hand recess of Cairn L, now in the National Museum, image approximately life size.

 The outstanding example of a small carved stone is the Knowth Mace-head which was found buried beside the basin in the right recess of the East chamber.
-This beautiful artifact is made from extremely hard flint, thought to come from Orkney, and is engraved with swirls and spirals which rival the Newgrange Entrance Stone in their excellence.

 Antler pins